An introduction to the basics of A Level Sociology

 What is the Sociological Imagination?
 Part 2 – An extract from C.Wright Mills’ classic book ‘The Sociological Imagination’

-Big Sociological Questions – this is simply a list of the ‘big questions’ we cover in the course of A-level sociology – such as ‘to what extent is the individual shaped by society’ and ‘is social progress possible any more>’. ?
+Big Sociological Questions – a list of the ‘big questions’ we cover in the course of A-level sociology – such as ‘to what extent is the individual shaped by society’ and ‘is social progress possible any more>’. ?

 An introduction to culture, socialisation and social norms – these three key concepts form the basis for sociology – introducing the basic sociological idea that behaviour is learnt through culture, rather than determined by biology.